Open the Attendees list to view all attendees. Open the Collaborate panel and select Attendees.

 Moderators can mute individual attendees or everyone in a session.
 This includes attendees using the Blackboard app or the Blackboard Instructor app.

-- Mute individual attendees: From the Attendees panel, point to an attendee with their audio on.
-Select Attendee controls.
-Select Mute.
+- Mute individual attendees: Point to an attendee with their audio on.
+Select Attendee Controls and select Mute.

 - Mute all attendees: Select More options at the top of the Attendees panel.
 Select Mute All.

 Muted attendees see a notification telling them that the moderator has muted their microphone.